Symfuhny denies using racial slur on stream: "I didn't say the word!" - Dexerto

-In the aftermath of a clip from his stream that appeared to show him using a racial epithet, 100 Thieves content creator Mason ‘Symfuhny’ Lanier has denied the allegations and explained how the situation unfolded.
+In the aftermath of a clip from his stream that appeared to show him using a racial epithet, star Twitch streamer Mason ‘Symfuhny’ Lanier has denied the allegations and explained how the situation unfolded.

 On February 27, popular content creator Symfuhny came under fire after a clip made the rounds on Twitter and Reddit that appeared to show him using racist language while talking to fellow creator Ali ‘Myth’ Kabbani.